Practical Activist Update: Amir Kirkwood, Virginia Community Capital

 Q: 2020 was a pivotal year for increased dialogue around social and environmental justice.
 Talk about the connection between them in the communities that OFN and its members serve.

 A: It’s a critical issue, and our members have been working on these issues for years.
 The communities where climate change has the most devastating impacts are where our CDFIs are already working.
 With Hurricane Katrina, the Lower 9th was severely impacted and CDFIs were there on the ground.
 It was the same with Superstorm Sandy, and there are many examples across the country where CDFIs were able to rebuild affordable housing in areas that needed it most.
-We have CDFIs working in agricultural revitalization and preservation, solar financing, and we’re also working on resiliencprinciples for community development finance.
+We have CDFIs working in agricultural revitalization and preservation, solar financing, and we’re also working on resiliency principles for community development finance.
 We see first-hand the deep correlation between poverty and climate degradation.

 Q: You’ve been very active serving on boards…it looks like you’re currently serving on seven boards.
 Any advice you have for people who want to get involved on boards in their communities?

 A: The first thing to always know is that your job is to support the CEO or Executive Director in executing the strategy of the organization.
 You should know what your unique skills are and how you can make a meaningful contribution.
 Spend time getting to know the organization’s leadership.
 Be willing to bold – always respectful, but bold.
 Know the strategic objective and how you can help.
 Humbly walk in and know your job is to support them in the best way you can.
-Amir and Sheila

 Photo right: Amir and his wife, Shelia